Nivratti/DocForensics_documentation/docs/getting_started.md

     ```

 These steps outline the process to set up the Document Forensics Project on a CPU using the `setup_cpu.sh` script.
 This method requires Anaconda to be installed on the system, as it relies on Conda environments to manage dependencies.

+## Initial Configuration:

+No initial configuration is required to get started with the Document Forensics Project.
+Once the installation steps are completed, you can begin using the system to analyze digital documents for forensic purposes.

+Feel free to explore the project documentation further to understand the various features and functionalities available within the Document Forensics Project.